Chart Color Schemes

 Darlinghurst demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Darlinghurst is notably higher than broader averages.
-Among residents aged 15 and above, 63.9% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-The most common qualification is a bachelor degree at 41.7%, followed by postgraduate qualifications (18.5%) and graduate diplomas (3.7%).
-Vocational pathways account for 18.5% of qualifications, with advanced diplomas at 10.0% and certificates at 8.5%.
+Darlinghurst's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 63.9% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 41.7%, followed by postgraduate qualifications (18.5%) and graduate diplomas (3.7%).
+Vocational pathways account for 18.5%, with advanced diplomas at 10.0% and certificates at 8.5%.

 Frequently Asked Questions - Education